bitnami/containers/bitnami/airflow-worker/README.md

 - `AIRFLOW_WEBSERVER_HOST`: Airflow Worker webserver host.
 Default: **airflow**
 - `AIRFLOW_WEBSERVER_PORT_NUMBER`: Airflow Worker webserver port.
 Default: **8080**
 - `AIRFLOW_HOSTNAME_CALLABLE`: Method to obtain the hostname.
 No defaults.
+- `AIRFLOW_QUEUE`: A queue for the worker to pull tasks from.

 ##### Use an existing database